- やさしい日本語

 The maximum period covered by the lump-sum withdrawal payment is 5 years (60 months)

-The lump-sum withdrawal payment is calculated based on the period of payment of insurance premiums in Japan.
+The lump-sum withdrawal payment is calculated based on the premium payment period in Japan.

-There is no limit to the number of times you can apply for a lump-sum withdrawal payment.
+There is no limit to the number of times you can apply for the lump-sum withdrawal allowance.

-For example, if a person who has completed technical intern training for three years and returned to Japan and received a lump-sum withdrawal payment, but returns to Japan and works at Specified Skills for two years, he or she can receive another two-year lump-sum withdrawal payment.
+For example, if a person who returned to Japan after three years of Technical Intern Training and received a lump-sum withdrawal payment came back to Japan and worked at Specified Skills for two years, he or she could receive another two years' lump-sum withdrawal payment.

 Be careful about countries with which you have social security agreements

-The Social Security Agreement is a system to prevent double payment of pensions between Japan and certain countries.
+A social security agreement is a system to prevent double pension payments between Japan and certain countries.

-Countries that have social security agreements are considered to have paid insurance premiums in their home countries.
+Countries that have a social security agreement are considered to have paid premiums in their home country as well.

 Therefore, if you receive a lump-sum withdrawal payment, you may lose the right to receive a pension in your home country.

-Before considering applying for a lump-sum withdrawal payment, check to see if your specified skilled workers 's home country and Japan have a social security agreement.
+Before considering applying for a lump-sum withdrawal payment, check if your Specified Skilled Worker 's home country and Japan have a social security agreement.

 What is the approximate amount of the lump-sum withdrawal payment (payment amount) that will be returned?